Ontario Tort Claims Explained

-Over the summer, we published a video to answer the question, “What is a tort claim?”
+In Ontario, there are various types of tort claims with the most common types of tort claims being negligence claims.
+In the past, we published a video to answer the question, “What is a tort claim?”
 In it, we explained, “If a person’s negligent act caused your injuries, you are entitled to recover your damages from them in a lawsuit.
 This is called a tort claim.”

 That definition is good insofar as it goes, but today we want to take a more in-depth look at what tort claims are, how they differ from other types of legal claims, and what types of tort claims exist.
 So, let’s modify that definition to provide a broader picture of tort claims: A tort claim is a legal claim that:

 - Seeks compensation for an injury caused by another person’s wrongful act, and

 To help flesh out this definition, let’s examine the following:

 - The differences between civil law, which includes tort claims, and criminal law;

 - The differences between tort claims and other types of civil claims; and

 Tort claims are a part of civil law, as opposed to criminal law.
 What’s the difference?

 Civil law seeks to compensate a person who has suffered an injury.
 Generally, it does not seek to punish the person who caused the injury.
 To receive compensation, the injured party (the plaintiff) must sue the person who caused his or her injury (the tortfeasor, or defendant) and prove the tort claim.